 Caturra is a mutation of the Bourbon Arabica variety that originated in Brazil in the late 1930s.

-Caturra thrives in the rich volcanic soil and cool highland climates of South and Central America, especially Brazil and Colombia.
+Caturra variety thrives in the rich volcanic soil and cool highland climates of South and Central America, especially Brazil and Colombia.

 It is a dwarf, compact shrub that produces high yields and grows well at high altitudes.
 Caturra produces a coffee with a rich, velvety taste and a well-balanced body.